Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-Canned whole prey for reptiles and other small animals are starting to become popular in the market.
-For insect-eating reptiles, live food used to be the only option to provide food for these species because freeze-dried foods do not offer the moisture content of fresh prey.
+Canned whole prey for reptiles and other small animals is starting to become popular in the market.
+For insect-eating reptiles, live prey used to be the only feeding option because freeze-dried foods do not contain the necessary moisture content.

-Many people find insect care burdensome as well as noisy and smelly, and some people are squeamish about handling such animals (or do not like feeding live, such as myself).
-Canned insects provide a possible alternative to live feeding, but currently, using these food choices for the majority of nutrition is controversial with most keepers.
+Many people find insect care burdensome as well as noisy and smelly, and some people are squeamish about handling such animals (or do not like feeding live, like myself).
+Canned insects provide a possible alternative to live feed, but currently, using these food choices for the majority of nutrition is controversial with most keepers.

-Obviously, feeding food in the natural state that it would be consumed in the wild provides optimum nutrition (if properly raised and fed), but what are the potential drawbacks of using these canned diets with pets?
+Obviously, food provided in its natural state, as it would be consumed in the wild, provides optimum nutrition.
+If properly raised and fed, canned insects can offer similar benefits, but what are the potential drawbacks of using these canned diets with pets?

 Nutrition of Canned Foods

-- Readily available during live food shortages, and can be used as backups.
+Readily available during live food shortages, and can be used as backup

 Some people have expressed worry over the use of preservatives, but according to the makers of the products, no preservatives are used.
-The canned food in effect, stays fresh in the refrigerator after opening around the same length as fresh meat, which about 3 days.
+The canned food in effect stays fresh in the refrigerator after opening around the same length as fresh meat, which is about three days.

 The canned crickets utilized are not the commonly used Acheta domesticus, but the larger European species Gryllus linnaeus (there is also a smaller-sized variety offered).

-There are many other unique insects available through the canned brands: Soft-bodied caterpillars (Erionota Thrax), river shrimp, small earth worms, grasshoppers (these are very large and 'bony', silk worm pupae, dragonfly nymphs, and de-shelled snails, which are especially important for animals such as caiman lizards that feed on the hard-to-raise mollusks.
-There are canned small fish for turtles, and common feeders such as meal worms (large and small), super worms, and wax worms are also available.
+There are many other unique insects available through the canned brands: Soft-bodied caterpillars (Erionota Thrax), river shrimp, small earthworms, and grasshoppers.
+These are very large and 'bony' insects, like silkworm pupae, dragonfly nymphs, and de-shelled snails, which are especially important for animals such as caiman lizards that feed on the hard-to-raise mollusks.
+There are canned small fish for turtles, and common feeders such as mealworms (large and small), super worms, and wax worms are also available.

 Always be sure to store canned foods in temperatures that do not exceed 75 degrees, preferably store them in a cool place such as a cellar or basement.